JGoodHub/JGoodHub.github.io/_site/index.md

 ## About Me

-Hi, my name is James Goodman, I am a knowledgeable and skilled Unity programmer who has a passion for software and games development that extends beyond my profession career into my personal projects.
+Hi, my name is James Goodman, I am a knowledgeable and skilled Unity programmer who has a passion for software and games development that extends beyond my professional career into my personal projects.
 Backed by a *2:1* BSc degree in *Computer Science with Games Development* from the *University of Sussex*, I enjoy the challenge of engaging with new projects and learning new techniques, tools and languages that I can use to further improve my programming abilities.

 As a professional Unity developer and games dev enthusiast I enjoy the challenge of creating fun and unique experiences on both mobile and desktop platforms, as well as experimenting with new features and genre combinations I haven't tried before.
 Notably designing, developing and releasing a word-based Unity mobile game called *Letter Chain*.
 I also enjoy 3D modeling for use in both personal projects and 3D printing, which has helped me to better understand the design and artistic workflows of those in my team.